 - 4.1 The framework for the inspection of local authority arrangements to support school improvement was originally published in May 2013.
-A revised framework for school improvement was published by Ofsted in November 2014. - 4.2 The new framework incorporates two key changes... - A survey of schools will be completed as part of the inspection rather than as a 'stand-alone activity' and will therefore be used to inform the judgement narrative at the end of the inspection. - The previous overarching judgement of either 'effective / ineffective' has been replaced by a narrative judgement to take into account the complexities of local circumstances. - 4.3 There are a number of elements of the framework which remain unchanged from 2013 including the fact that not all local authorities will receive an inspection under this framework.
-Inspections will instead be 'triggered' by any individual local authority meeting one or more of the eight 'selection criteria'... - Where the proportion of children who attend a good or outstanding school, pupil referral unit and/or alternative provision is lower than that found nationally - Where there is a higher than average proportion of schools that have not been judged to be good or outstanding by Ofsted - Where there is a higher than average number of schools in an Ofsted formal category of concern and/or there are indicators that these schools are not improving rapidly enough - Where attainment levels across the local authority are lower than the national average and/or where the trend of improvement is weak - Where rates of progress, relative to starting points, are lower than the national average and/or where the trend of improvement is weak - Where pupils eligible for the pupil premium achieve less well than pupils not eligible for the pupil premium nationally - Where qualifying complaints to Ofsted about schools in a local authority are a matter of concern
+A revised framework for school improvement was published by Ofsted in November 2014.
+Minor revisions were made in 2015. - 4.2 There are a number of elements of the framework which remain unchanged from 2013 including the fact that not all local authorities will receive an inspection under this framework.
+Inspections will instead be 'triggered' by any individual local authority meeting one or more of the eight 'selection criteria': - Where the proportion of children who attend a good or outstanding school, pupil referral unit and/or alternative provision is lower than that found nationally - Where there is a higher than average proportion of schools that have not been judged to be good or outstanding by Ofsted - Where there is a higher than average number of schools in an Ofsted formal category of concern and/or there are indicators that these schools are not improving rapidly enough - Where attainment levels across the local authority are lower than the national average and/or where the trend of improvement is weak, or where there is a decline - Where rates of progress, relative to starting points, are lower than the national average and/or where the trend of improvement is weak, or where there is a decline - Where pupils eligible for the pupil premium achieve less well than pupils not eligible for the pupil premium nationally - Where qualifying complaints to Ofsted about schools in a local authority are a matter of concern - Where the Secretary of State requires an inspection of local authority school improvement functions